 - Sip Puerto Rico Rum: You should probably see what all the fuss is about and taste some of the best rum around with a Bacardi rum tasting at the Casa Bacardi distillery.

-For a full list of other fun day trips, you can check out the latest excursions, reviews and prices here.
+For a full list of other fun day trips, check out our “9 Can’t Miss Day Trips from San Juan” or you can check out the latest excursions, reviews and prices here.
 There is loads of fun things to do in Puerto Rico!

 Whether your heart is set on the historic European charm of Ponce, the salty air and beach bars to the west in places like Rincon or in colorful Old San Juan, Puerto Rico has a little something for everyone.